frakkerman/colboost/README.md

 pytest
 ```

-**Note:** install requires recent versions of pip and of the setuptools library.
+**Note:** the install requires recent versions of pip and of the setuptools library.
 If needed, update both using:

 ```bash
 pip install --upgrade pip setuptools